 ASEAN Must ‘Move Boldly’ Amb Bilahari at the 7th ERIA Editors Roundtable

-The dynamic changes of global politics calls for East Asia, particularly ASEAN, to act in order to navigate through future challenges in that “Hedging against the long-term uncertainties and taking advantage of whatever opportunities may exist, requires ASEAN to move boldly on the second phase of economic integration which aims at creating a common market and common production platform in Southeast Asia.”
+The dynamic changes of global politics call for East Asia, particularly ASEAN, to act in order to navigate through future challenges in that 'Hedging against the long-term uncertainties and taking advantage of whatever opportunities may exist, requires ASEAN to move boldly on the second phase of economic integration which aims at creating a common market and common production platform in Southeast Asia.'

 ERT is an annual event hosted by ERIA in the country of the current ASEAN Chairmanship.
-This year’s edition was attended by 46 participants from each of the ASEAN member countries, Japan, Australia and Korea.
+This year’s edition was attended by 46 participants from each of the ASEAN member countries, Japan, Australia, and South Korea.